jake-daniels/redux-dynamix-example/README.md

 ## Usage

-To enable Redux Dynamix, create store enhancer and use it in `createStore` function.
+To enable Dynamix, create store enhancer and use it in `createStore` function.

 ```js
 import rootReducer from './reducers'